Mojammel

 Hossain

-React · TypeScript · Next.js App Router
+Playwright · TypeScript · Next.js · k6 · JMeter

 Swipe →

 Owned QA strategy — test scope decisions, automation architecture, and release quality — across a continuously rotating portfolio of USAID, UNICEF, and INGO-funded ICT-for-development projects shipping concurrently.
 Dual-tracked with frontend engineering on the same platforms.
+The development work wasn't a separate role; it was what made the test strategy sharper — I understood the code I was validating.

 - —Managed test coverage decisions across concurrent projects spanning health, agriculture, humanitarian response, and governance — each with different domain rules, release cadences, and donor-reporting requirements.
 Deciding what to automate, what to smoke-test, and what to leave to structured exploratory testing was the core of the job.